Wednesday, 29 August 2012

 (Not Me)

 I finished well, 4 mins off the 5 hours I was hoping for but extremely happy considering my blatant laziness over the last 4 weeks.
 A Vegas slot went out the window about 4 weeks ago when my discipline went walkabout but I was surprised to see the roll down go to 15th place for my age group with a time of 4:39.
-I know what I need to do now and I learned some very valuable things:
+I know what I need to do now and I learned some very valuable things:1) Jelly Babies/ snakes rule.
+I'm using them next race.

 2) I need work on my trail running.